pearcodespace/portfolio/README.md

 * Analyzed local climate patterns using AI-assisted analytics on data from the Automated Street Light Adjustment System.
 * Contributed to decision-making in meteorology, agriculture, and public health.
 * Python

+### Web Development

+### Other Potential Projects

+**BubieMail  | 2023**

+**Developed a secure email communication platform with enhanced security features:**

+* Implemented RSA encryption and digital signatures to ensure the confidentiality, authenticity, and integrity of messages.
+* Designed and implemented end-to-end encryption workflows for account creation, message composition, and verification.
+* Provided a robust and secure communication solution for users.

 # Education
 **Sirindhorn International Institute of Technology (SIIT), Thammasat University**
 * Bachelor of Engineering - BE, Digital Engineering (Data Science)